 "I mean, it’s burnt in my brain.
-Like, I drilled him, he went down, and his shirt went up, and he was reaching for the gun, so I reached for it too.
-We wrestled around with the gun, I took it and shot him in the head."
+Like, I drilled him, he went down, and his shirt went up, and he was reaching for the [firearm], so I reached for it too.
+We wrestled around with it.
+I took it and shot him in the head."

 "I did probably the most unhealthy thing I could’ve done.
 I should have sought counseling like, right then, but I didn’t know anything, I was a kid."

 Four years after the E:60 special aired, Hall interviewed Jim Ross for FOX Sports, opening up more on his past.

 Following the incident, Scott Hall was arrested, spent three days in jail, and was tried for second-degree murder.
 The case would be dropped due to lack of evidence, and Hall was allowed to walk.
 However, he was far from a free and happy man.